MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/01-labs/lab-02/README.md

 ## Step 1: Choose and Confirm Your License

+The `deliverables/` folder in this lab contains template files you will customize.
+These files will eventually go into your dataset package or stay alongside it for reference.

-Open `artifacts/LICENSE` and review the contents.
+Open `deliverables/LICENSE` and review the contents.

 A common choice for data is **CC BY 4.0** (Creative Commons Attribution 4.0).
 This allows others to share and adapt your data as long as they give credit.